- Discussion about your program and academic goals

 A semester GPA is calculated by determining the total grade points and dividing that number by the total number of completed credits.
 A cumulative GPA is the average of every semester GPA on record.

 A GPA Calculator can be found here to assist with calculations (Excel spreadsheet).

 Choosing/Changing a Program of Study

 When students applied for admission or readmission, they selected a program of study on the application, which is their declared program of study.
-If a student wants to change that program or add a second program of study, they must do so in their EaglesEye account.
-Program of Study changes are only done through the student's EaglesEye account.
+If a student wants to change that program or add a second program of study, they must do so in the Self Service app in their myLCCC account.
+Program of Study changes are only done through the student's myLCCC account.
 Please note, some programs of study are closed and students must apply for admission to these programs (i.e., Nursing, Radiography, etc.).

-To change the program of study in EaglesEye, students will log in and select: Student/Self-Service/Academic Planning/Change Program.
-Please have your student ID number to complete this process.
+To change the program of study in Self Service students should: log into myLCCC, select the Self Service app, click on the Academics menu, then select Change Program.
+The student ID number is necessary to complete this process.

-Students can access a Degree Audit by signing in to EaglesEye and clicking on the “My Degree Audit” option in the middle of the screen.
+Students can access a Degree Audit by signing in to their myLCCC account and clicking on the Degree Audit app.
 The degree audit lists the curriculum for each program of study and also tracks a student’s progress each semester to show which courses are completed and which courses remain.

-Students can also access the “My Progress” screen in Student Planning via the Self-Service page.
-The “My Progress” screen functions just like the Degree Audit, allowing students to track progress.
+Students can also access the “My Progress” screen in Student Planning via the Self Service app in myLCCC.
+The “My Progress” screen functions similarly to the Degree Audit, allowing students to track progress.